What is Unearned Revenue?

 source: Salesforce SEC Filings

 Revenue in Salesforce consists of billing to customers for their subscription services.
-Most of the subscription and support services are issued with annual terms resulting in unearned sales revenue.
+Most of the subscription and support services are issued with annual terms resulting in unearned sales.

 source: Salesforce SEC Filings

-Unearned sales revenue is largest in the January quarter where most of the large enterprise accounts buy their subscription services.
+Unearned sales are most significant in the January quarter, where most of the large enterprise accounts buy their subscription services.

 source: Salesforce SEC Filings

 Unearned Revenue Accounting